Expand description

 fn render(&self) -> impl IntoElement {

-// Re-renders this component whenever the watch value changes.
+// Re-renders this component whenever the watched value changes.

 use_track_watcher(&self.rx);